SchrodingersKoolKats/kool-Kats-labratory-/README.md

 -------------------------------------------
 The project is now completely finished and has been presented at the Design Expo.
 The solar panel has not been completely tested but the group is confident it will work to recharge the batteries.
 Currently, there are four 1.2 V rechargeable batteries connected to the Arduino board at the shed and is powered by the solar panel.
 For further improvement we could upgrade the battery to a more expensive one that uses more voltage.
 However, the design we have currently works just as well.
 The PVC pipe system is finished now as well.
 There is a clamp on top that will allow it to latch on to the lip of the water tank and the bottom has been capped off.
 At the bottom we will place sand so it will weigh it down to prevent the tube from swaying in the water to improve accuracy.
 The Xbee and beefcake relay is all set up on a piece of acrylic that can be drilled into the wall.
 The three buttons are set up there as well so he can press a button corresponding to filling the tank halfway or completely full.
 The third button is for stopping the water pump in an emergency.
-At the tank, we have a pelican case that is more expensive however we are absolutely confident it will protect the system from weather.
+At the tank, we have a Pelican case that is more expensive however we are absolutely confident it will protect the system from weather.
 It has holes drilled into it that are resealed with silicon that allow wires to go through it.
 A solar panel is hooked up to this which will go outside of the shed.
 This is our final product and it demonstrates almost complete functionality.

 Here is the final code we used for the Arduino and Xbee antennas to get them to communicate.